Travel Guide to Ston, Croatia

 From the north-western corner the walls rise to the top of hill where stands the fortress on Podzvizd hill (224 m) while from the north-eastern corner the walls follow the line to Mali Ston (Small) village.

-Ston town is full of Gothic and Renaissance buildings from the time of Ragusa Republic (now Dubrovnik), some of them worth visiting like:
+Ston town is full of Gothic and Renaissance buildings from the time of Ragusa Republic (better known now as Dubrovnik), some of them worth visiting like:

 Sorkocevic Palace – Once administrative office of the Republic built in Gothic and Renaissance style.